jue0nkim/jue0nkim.github.io/_projects/epis_contest.md

 <br>
 I led a team of 4 composed of students studying biology and computer science.

 Our team's project focuses on **imaging proteins**.
 Understanding the structure of proteins is crucial for the research on biosimilars, which are the main products of Samsung Bioepis.
-Therefore, we proposed **a advanced method for imaging non-crystalline suspended proteins** that addresses the limitations of existing techniques like X-ray crystallography, NMR, and Cryo-EM.
+Therefore, we proposed **an advanced method for imaging non-crystalline suspended proteins** that addresses the limitations of existing techniques like X-ray crystallography, NMR, and Cryo-EM.
 We deployed **LAFM micrope** and **NeRF deep learning model**.
 <br>
 <br>